 3 elves from Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.

-Three little guys got into the party spirit as Santa, Rudolph and Jango the elf.
+These little guys get into the party spirit as Santa, Rudolph and Jango the elf.

 Frosting frolic from Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.